 - what procedures should be followed in submitting an application.

 There are several categories of review; each submission is scanned to determine which category it fits into, and then reviewed accordingly.
 To make this determination, a number of questions are considered.
-Please go to How Does the IRB Work for more details.
+Please go to Reviewing Research for more details.